-The government's response outlines what will be done to reduce the risk of sexual abuse in South Australia and our approach to better support victims and survivors.
+The Government of South Australia is committed to taking action to reduce the risk of institutional child sexual abuse and better support victims and survivors.

 Working with children checks

-- Government response to the report (PDF 560KB)
+- Government response to the Criminal Justice Report - December 2017 (PDF 560KB)

 Redress and civil litigation

 Starting in 2013, the Royal Commission into Institutional responses to Child Sexual Abuse worked tirelessly to expose the scope of child sexual abuse in institutions across Australia.
 Six commissioners conducted the 5-year inquiry using a trauma-informed approach, including private sessions, public hearings and issues papers.

 The inquiry had a national focus and looked at a range of institutional contexts, such as out-of-home care, youth justice facilities, sporting and other clubs, religious organisations, schools and charities.

 Thousands of people bravely came forward to tell the Royal Commission about the abuse perpetrated against them.

 The Royal Commission delivered 409 recommendations through 4 staged reports.
 Of the 409 recommendations, 256 are for the Government of South Australia to action.

 |Release date||Report title||Total number of recommendations||Government of South Australia recommendations|